 While reporting of the required documentation (including prescribing forms, patients’ written requests, consulting physicians’ written confirmations, and mental health provider confirmation) may be incomplete, all attending/prescribing forms received contained physicians’ signed attestations that all requirements of the Colorado End-of-Life Options Act have been met, and that required documentation is complete and contained in patients’ records.
 Efforts continue to educate physicians and other health care providers about reporting requirements.

 This lay back approach glosses over the 13-15% of cases in each year from 2017 to 2021 where even the basic form from the attending/prescribing physician has not been lodged and for which even the supposed assurance given by all the boxes being ticked is not provided.
 There was 14.9% non-compliance with this legal requirement in 2021 – up from the lowest level of non-compliance of 12.9% in 2018.

-Colorado’s experiment in providing a safe regime for assisted suicide is a failure because it lacks any possibility of identifying problems and four years in remains lackadaisical about significant non-compliance even with the minimal reporting requirements.
+Colorado’s experiment in providing a safe regime for assisted suicide is a failure because it lacks any possibility of identifying problems and five years in authorities remain lackadaisical about significant non-compliance even with the minimal reporting requirements.